authzforce/core/README.md

 * artifactId: `authzforce-ce-core-pdp-engine`;
 * packaging: `jar`.

-Since this is a Maven artifact and it requires dependencies, you should build your application with a build tool that understands Maven dependencies (e.g. Maven or Gradle), and configure this artifact as a Maven dependency, for instance with Maven in the `pom.xml`
+Since this is a Maven artifact and it requires dependencies, you should build your application with a build tool that understands Maven dependencies (e.g. Maven or Gradle), and configure this artifact as a Maven dependency, for instance with Maven in the `pom.xml`:

 ```xml
 ...